Chandradithya8/HealthApp/README.md

 # HEALTHAPP 🩺

-A simple Machine Learning and Deep Learning based application for predicting various diseases.
+HEALTHAPP is a simple Machine Learning and Deep Learning based application for detecting various diseases.
+The application is capable of detecting diseases like heart disease, diabetes, lungs disease, kidney disease, breast cancer, and covid disease(using chest xray 💪).
+We use state-of-the-art machine learning and deep learning technologies to make the detection pretty accurate.
 <br>
 <img src="https://www.digitalauthority.me/wp-content/uploads/2018/12/shutterstock_400002673.jpg" width="1100" height="420" />